pigypigypigy/Auxo/README.md

 * nodeOutQueryTest.txt & nodeInQueryTest.txt -- Test data for node out (in)-flow query
     The meaning of the columns are:
     ```
-        First column: ID of from (to) node
+        First column: ID of source (detination) node
-        Second column: Accumulated weight of the node
+        Second column: Accumulated weight of the node out (in)-flow
     ```

 ## How to run